apples723/Terraform-Intro/README.md

 #### **`outputs.tf`**

-- Contains all outputs values from a Terraform module that you can then call from other modules using a `data source` to fetch or computed for use elsewhere in a Terraform configuration
+- Contains all outputs values from a Terraform module that you can then call from other modules using a `data source` to fetch for use elsewhere in a Terraform configuration

 # Utilizing the AWS EC2 Module